catvec/funkyboy.zone/kubernetes/base/media-server/README.md

 - [Development](#development)

 # Instructions
-1. Create a copy of [`./bases/qbittorrent/pia-vpn-secret-patch.example.yaml`](./bases/qbittorrent/pia-vpn-secret-patch.example.yaml) named `pia-vpn-secret-patch.yaml`, fill in your own values
+1. Create a copy of [`./bases/qbittorrent/patches/pia-vpn-secret-patch.example.yaml`](./bases/qbittorrent/patches/pia-vpn-secret-patch.example.yaml) named `pia-vpn-secret-patch.yaml`, fill in your own values
+2. Create a copy of [`./bases/qbittorrent/conf/qbittorrent-port-updater.example.env`](./bases/qbittorrent/conf/qbittorrent-port-updater.example.env) named `qbittorrent-port-updater.env` and fill in your own values

 After the manifests have been applied follow the [Initial Setup](#initial-setup) instructions to connect all the services to each other.